jsmarier-courses/midterm-project-anand-og/mpad2003_midterm_anandogungbemile.md

 ### 3.2.
 Cleaning Data

 My first step was to freeze the top row in place as a Label row, so that for one, I don't have to worry about it being misplaced to a different position while sorting and filtering, and so that the labels are always visible , so it is clear what each column represents so matter where you are looking on the spreadsheet.
 Then I implimented the filter feature of Google Sheets, so I could traverse the data set for specific variables far easier.
-I began stretching the columns to various proportions so that more of the data was visable and less space was wasted. while doing that, I ran into the issue of the discription column being far too wide, becuause of the inclusion of the french translations, so I used the `SPLIT` function to separate and delete the french.
+I began stretching the columns to various proportions so that more of the data was visable and less space was wasted. while doing that, I ran into the issue of the discription column being far too wide, becuause of the inclusion of the french translations, so I used the `=SPLIT(D, "|")` function to separate and delete the french translations.

 ![](cleaned-spreadsheet.png)<br>
 ### 3.3.
 Exploratory Data Analysis (EDA)

 I calculated the average amount of time each district takes to resolve or cancel a request in there district.
 How did I do this?
-Well I started by using the `DATEIF` function, which allows you to get the difference between to dates.
-I copied the function down the spread sheet. then I used the `AVERAGEIF` function to get the average of each date difference based on which ward the request was from.
-I also used pivot table to find the total amounts of requests in each Ward. the results were not all that interesting. ward 12 had the most request, and ward 4 had the longest wait times, but the margins are not large enough for me to make any confident claim.
+Well I started by using the `=DATEI(E1,F1, "d")` function, which allows you to get the difference between to dates.
+I copied the function down the spread sheet, into a new column(L). then I added a new column (M), which lists columns 1-24, and I used the `=AVERAGEIFS(L:L, J:J, M1)` function to get the average of each date difference based on which ward the request was from, pasted into  column N. I also used pivot table to find the total amounts of requests in each Ward. the results were not all that interesting. ward 12 had the most request, and ward 4 had the longest wait times, but the margins are not large enough for me to make any confident claim.

 **This section should include a screen capture of your pivot table, like so:**